International Society of Automation: Security Standards for Automation and Control Systems

-As of 2012, there are more than 3500 participating individuals on ISA standards committees, from over 40 countries, and representing more than 2000 companies and organizations.

-Conferences, symposia and shows

-Division symposia

-ISA also holds both industry and technology-specific symposia on a wide variety of topics.
+Conferences and Events

+Conferences

+ISA hosts two major international conferences per year: the OT Cybersecurity Summit, typically held in late spring, and the Automation Summit and Expo, held in the fall.
+In 2025, the OT Cybersecurity Summit will be held in Brussels, Belgium, and the Automation Summit and Expo will be held in Lake Buena Vista, Florida.

 Local section events

-ISA Sections will often host their own local trade shows called Section Expos, member events, and/or sponsored training in their individual geographic areas.
+ISA Sections will often host their own local trade shows, conferences, member events, and/or sponsored training in their individual geographic areas.

 Publishing

 Periodicals

-ISA's technical magazine is one of the benefits of ISA membership.
-InTech circulation includes all 31,000 ISA members, as well as several thousand other recipients, who are classified as "qualified" subscribers.
-Total circulation is about 60,000 in print and a further 40,000 through the web-based digital edition.

 The quarterly publication ISA Transactions, published by Elsevier, is a referred journal of scholarly material, for which the intended audience is research and development personnel from academy and industry in the field of process instrumentation, systems, and automation.

-ISA formerly published Industrial Computing, of the now-inactive Industrial Computing Society as well as Motion Control, a magazine devoted to professionals in this discipline.
-Although the print version was discontinued in 2001, it continued online for a period of time.

 Books

 ISA publishes and distributes books which offer thorough coverage of the world of automation.
 ISA books are organized by the technical categories which are generally considered as defining automation: